‘The thing you have to understand about conspiracy theory is that, at some point, it’s no longer a theory.’ — David Crowley

 Among all the photographs provided to the public, this is the only one provided that depicts blood or splatter.

 There is a bizarre narrative about Paleo.
 But before diving in to that, consider for a moment that (page 4 ) the rear sliding patio door was found open a quarter of an inch when police arrived at the Crowley house.
 The report says it was not secured by a bar lock.
 And yet, their mixed beagle — a breed bred for rooting and digging — couldn’t pry that door open and get out?
 Really?

 Why would the door be cracked to begin with?
 The alleged murder-suicide was estimated to have occurred in late December, most likely on the 30th or 31st given the date on a Christmas card letter that was found in the house.

 On page 50, it states that David’s brother, Dan Crowley, claims he dropped off Christmas presents and packages at the Crowley residence on December 28.
 Media reports are not consistent with the police report and say the drop off was the 26th.
-Either date, the people inside were opening mail from a letter postmarked 12/29, but hadn’t picked up the presents on the stoop?
+Either date, the people inside were opening mail from a letter postmarked Dec.
+29, but they hadn’t picked up the presents on the stoop?

 Another unnamed female neighbor also “hadn’t seen anyone at the house since the weekend before Christmas school break,” which started Dec.
 19.

 On page 56, neighbor Alan Olson says he heard gunshots, but can’t remember if it was around Christmas or New Year’s.
 Olson said he leaned toward it happening sometime before New Year’s Eve.
 A 40-caliber discharge would be quite loud.

 Another neighbor, Theresa Shepherd, said that she had been out of town until Dec.
 23. Upon returning home, she found that there were no lights on at the Crowley residence.
 At “one point,” she noticed that the rear sliding patio door was standing partially open.